 Hawaiian White Hibiscus Facts

 - Firstly, the truly stunning Hawaiian White Hibiscus represents yet another rare plant species native to a small geographic range.
-Quite sadly, the gorgeous species exists on only two islands.
+Quite sadly, the gorgeous species currently appears to exist on only two islands.

-- Secondly, however, even in these locations, this dazzling beauty exists only within a rather specific habitat type.
-Unfortunately, this fact also renders it highly vulnerable to threats to its existence.
+- Secondly, however, even in these locations, this dazzling beauty exists only within a highly specific habitat type.
+Unfortunately, this fact also renders it highly vulnerable to multiple ongoing threats to its existence.

-- These primarily include, but are not limited to habitat loss and, of course, climate change.
+- These primarily include, but are not limited to habitat loss and, of course, the ever-accelerating effects of climate change.
 Further, the habitat loss comes largely in the form of man’s use of its habitat for the construction of homes.

 - The Hawaiian White #Hibiscus is a rare plant native to the Hawaiian islands of #Oahu and Moloka'i only.
 Click To Tweet